Vegan Peanut Butter Cups

 collage image showing the steps to make peanut butter cups

-making the peanut butter filling
+Making the peanut butter filling

 Step 4: Whisk together peanut butter, maple syrup, salt, and coconut palm sugar until combined.